The name of my business, Parent with Care, has many meanings to me:

 - Communicating that you can recognize that emotion.

 As parents, the staying out of judgment part is sometimes the most challenging.
 Active listening is one skill that can make all the difference when parenting teens but often needs to be learned and practiced.

 Looking for support in parenting your teen?
-Struggling to understand why your teen is “acting that way?”
+Struggling to understand why your kiddo is “acting that way?”
 Let’s chat!
 Click here to schedule a free 30-minute conversation.